mjw324/cse216-group-project/README.md

 2. As an anonymous user
 I want to be able to up or downvote
-So I can give feedback to other colleagues� ideas (automated)
+So I can give feedback to other colleagues ideas (automated)

 3. As an anonymous user
 I want to be able to anonymously share my opinion